Below are some actual answers to various sixth grade history tests, or so we are led to believe by whoever compiled this hilariously funny list.

 - Joan of Arc was burnt to a steak and was cannonized by Bernard Shaw.

-- Queen Elizabeth was the “Virgin Queen.”
+- Queen Elizabeth was known as the “Virgin Queen.”
 As a queen she was a success.
 When she exposed herself before her troops they all shouted “hurrah.”

 - It was an age of great inventions and discoveries.
 Gutenberg invented removable type and the Bible.
 Another important invention was the circulation of blood.
 Sir Walter Raleigh is a historical figure because he invented cigarettes and started smoking.
-Sir Fransis Drake Circumsized the world with a 100-foot clipper.
+Sir Francis Drake circumsized the world with a 100 foot clipper.

 - Writing at the same time as Shakespeare was Miguel Cervantes.
 He wrote Donkey Hote.
 The next great author was John Milton.
 Milton wrote Paradise Lost.
 Then his wife died and he wrote Paradise Regained.

 - Delegates from the original 13 states formed the Contented Congress.
 Thomas Jefferson, a Virgin, and Benjamin Franklin were two singers of the Declaration of Independence.
 Franklin discovered electricity by rubbing two cats backwards and declared, “A horse divided against itself cannot stand.”
 Franklin died in 1790 and is still dead.

 - Abraham Lincoln became America’s greatest Precedent.
 Lincoln’s mother died in infancy, and he was born in a log cabin which he built with his own hands.
 Abraham Lincoln freed the slaves by signing the Emasculation Proclamation.
 On the night of April 14, 1865, Lincoln went to the theater and got shot in his seat by one of the actors in a moving picture show.
 They believe the assinator was John Wilkes Booth, a supposingly insane actor.
 This ruined Booth’s career.